Drinks Guide

 We may be able to source particular drinks that are not normally stocked.
 These will be quoted for on request and any that remain unsold at the end of the night will be charged for at a rate to be agreed.

-Any keg deposits, delivery charges etc will also be chargeable.
+Any deposits, delivery charges etc will also be chargeable.

 Tea & Coffee